Terms of Service

 6.1 Payment authorisation

-By giving us a payment method, you authorise us to charge it for any Services you purchase, including recurring subscription fees.
+By providing a payment method, you authorise us to charge it for any Services you purchase, including recurring subscription fees.
 You confirm that you have the legal right to use that payment method and authorise our payment processor (Stripe) to store your payment information securely.
-You also authorise us to retry failed payments or charge backup payment methods you've added, and agree that we may share necessary payment information with Stripe solely to process transactions, prevent fraud, and comply with legal obligations.
+You also authorise us to retry failed payments or charge backup payment methods you have added, and agree that necessary payment information may be shared with Stripe only to process transactions, prevent fraud, and comply with legal obligations.

-You're responsible for applicable taxes, fees, and charges related to your purchases, except where we're required by law to collect and remit them.
+You are responsible for applicable taxes, fees, and charges related to your purchases, except where we are required by law to collect and remit them.

 6.2 Fluxer Plutonium

-We offer an optional premium subscription called Fluxer Plutonium that gives you enhanced features and benefits.
+We offer an optional premium subscription called Fluxer Plutonium that provides additional features and benefits.
 Plutonium is digital content that works across all platforms and browsers where Fluxer is available (web, desktop, and mobile).
-It doesn't include any technical protection measures (DRM) that restrict its use.
+It does not include any technical protection measures (DRM) that restrict its use.
 Plutonium features require an active internet connection and a Fluxer account in good standing.
 Specific features and benefits are described on our website and may change over time, subject to the protections in Section 3.3.

 Automatic renewal.
 By subscribing to Plutonium, you agree to recurring automatic payments.
-Unless you cancel, your subscription renews at the end of each billing period and we automatically charge your payment method for the applicable fee and taxes.
+Unless you cancel, your subscription renews at the end of each billing period, and your payment method is automatically charged for the applicable fee and taxes.
 You can cancel at any time through your account settings.
 Cancellation takes effect at the end of your current billing period, so you keep access to premium features until then.
-You won't receive a refund for any partial billing period unless required by law or as otherwise described in these terms.
+Refunds for partial billing periods are not issued unless required by law or as otherwise described in these terms.

 Price changes.
-We may change subscription prices from time to time.
-If you already have an active, continuously renewing Plutonium subscription, price increases won't apply to your existing subscription while it remains active and in good standing.
+Subscription prices may change from time to time.
+If you already have an active, continuously renewing Plutonium subscription, price increases will not apply to your existing subscription while it remains active and in good standing.
 You continue to pay the price that applied when you started or last changed your subscription (excluding expired temporary discounts).
-We may reduce your price or apply discounts at our discretion.
+Price reductions or discounts may be applied at our discretion.
 If your subscription is cancelled, expires, or lapses and you later resubscribe, the price at the time of resubscription applies and will be shown to you before you confirm.

 6.3 Refunds

 Self-service refunds.
-You can request a refund for any Plutonium purchase (including subscriptions and gift purchases) within 3 days of payment completion, directly through the billing history in your account settings.
+Refunds for Plutonium purchases (including subscriptions and gift purchases) can be requested within 3 days of payment completion, directly through the billing history in your account settings.
 Self-service refunds are processed automatically.

 When a self-service refund is processed, subscriptions are immediately cancelled and premium access ends.
-For gift purchases, the premium entitlement is adjusted or revoked for the recipient, and we may let them know.
+For gift purchases, the recipient's premium entitlement is adjusted or revoked, and the recipient may be notified.

-You can request one self-service refund per rolling 30-day period.
+One self-service refund per rolling 30-day period is available.
 If you need help outside the self-service window (for example, because of a billing error or exceptional circumstances), contact support@fluxer.app.

 Nothing in this section limits your mandatory consumer rights, including statutory rights to refunds, remedies for defective digital content, or withdrawal rights under applicable law.